krishnakumarbhat/Tradezy/README.md

 # Tradezy
-Tradezy is a Flutter app designed for predicting future stock movements of individual stocks in the market.
+Tradezy is a Django app designed for predicting future stock movements of individual stocks in the market.